ResearchandDestroy/DorXNG/README.md

 ```
 If you see anything other than that, or if you start to see `HTTP/500` response codes coming back from the SearXNG monitor script (STDOUT in the container), kill the Docker container and spin up a new one.

+`HTTP/504 Gateway Time-out` response codes within DorXNG are expected sometimes.
+This means the SearXNG instance did not receive a valid response back within one minute.
+That specific Tor curcuit is probably too slow.
+Just keep going!

 There really isn't a reason to run a ton of these containers...
 Yet... 😉 How many you run really depends on what you're doing.
 Each container uses approximately `1.25GBs` of RAM.

 Running one container works perfectly fine.
 Running multiple is nice because each has its own Tor curcuit thats refreshing every 10 seconds.